truecodersio/docusaurus_portal/docs/express/express-routing-exercise.md

 ### Exercise 6: Finish the DELETE Users Route

-In the request handler for DELETE requests, set up the following:
+In the try block of the request handler for DELETE requests, set up the following:

 1. Destructure `id` from `req.params`
    - `req.params` is an object that contains the parsed key/value pairs from the url parameters